matthaldeman95/spacepi/readme.md

 Requires the `spilib.py` library, which defines basic SPI communication functions for the Pi to communicate with the MCP3008 ADC.

 Requires the `gyro.py` library, which defines I2C communication functions for the ITG3200 gyroscope.

+Please see `https://github.com/matthaldeman95/spacepi` for most recent version of code.